tunjan/tunjan.github.io/src/reading.md

     6. Turn to **random** pages, reading a paragraph or two.

 **Important**: read the last two or three pages.<br>
-**Result**: determine if it's worth reading.
+**Result**: determine if it's worth reading & priming your brain.

-2. Superficial reading: Read it without stopping on look-ups
+2. Superficial reading:
+  - Read it without stopping on look-ups
+  - Take notes.

 <q>In tackling a difficult book for the first time, read it trough without ever stopping to look-up or ponder the things you do not understand</q>

+## Analytical

 ### Questions to ask